 Both Tranche One and Tranche Two proposal rounds have been completed, and the PGF-LiDAR programme is no longer accepting general applications for co-funding.

-Councils have now contracted aerial survey companies to collect gap-free LiDAR across several New Zealand regions.
+Councils have now contracted aerial survey companies to collect gap-free LiDAR across ten New Zealand regions.

 On 29 October 2018 Regional Economic Development Minister Shane Jones and Land Information Minister Eugenie Sage announced that up to $19 million co-funding from the Provincial Growth Fund (PGF) is available over five years.